heptarch/heptarch.github.io/drafts/demon.md

 The absurdity has somewhat changed character.
 Foster stammers:
 "Corpuscular machines?"
 The sounds of evening traffic float in from Marleybone.
 "Ah, you mean molecules?"
-Beethoven's picture has softened.
+The composer has softened.
 "Perhaps... perhaps you would like some tea?"

 <p align="center">